jonjon3256/REarthSysSci/README.md

 # REarthSysSci

-Spring term 2019, R Earth Systems Science
+## Spring term 2019, R Earth Systems Science
+* Using RMarkdown for these edits
+  + Week 1 task to be familiar with RStudio and Github